Book Review:

 pre-eminent white blues band in the world.
 By 1970,

-Fito's former Mexican band mate, Tony de la Barreda became
+Fito's former Mexican bandmate, Tony de la Barreda became

 bassist for Canned Heat.
 So for a few years you had